yuying-fan/ML_Drug_Discovery/submission/data/README.md

 | `crosstalk_test_inputs.parquet` | ASMS test set (339,258 molecules) as fingerprints, MW, AlogP — no labels.
 Predictions are generated for these. |

 These files were provided by the challenge organizers via the AIRCHECK platform.
-Download them from the source you were given for the competition and copy them here.
+Download and copy them here.

-Validation is performed by cross-validation on the labelled training set (see `src/eval.py`), so no labelled test file is required.
+Validation is performed by cross-validation on the labelled training set (see `src/eval.py`).

 ## Fingerprint columns